PawDevUK/Portfolio-react/README.md

 #### Portfolio

+- [ ] Fix deployment for ChatBot, Fitness App.
+- [ ] Add the target=blank to cv link as it opens in the same tab/window and there is no return to portfolio option.
 - [ ] Fix spacing of the elements in the card.
 - [ ] Fix vertical spacing between cards as is greater than vertical.
 - [ ] Add text to FilesConverto card.
-- [ ] Connect the visitor counter to backend and to DB
+- [ ] Connect the visitor counter to backend and to DB.
+- [ ] Create the systme to combine the time line from other projects.
 - [ ] Change the setting for PDF download to improve the download quality of the CV.
 - [ ] Make sure that component P is used for all paragraphs for consistency.
 - [ ] Reduce space between projects header and first project card.